DEMnetwork/SJDB/README.md

-# SJDB
-Simple java DataBase
+# Simple java DataBase

+This project allows users to make simple databases.

+The project has 'Simple' in the name because it can only make Single-user Databases